 In video 1, Paula is talking to the mother of a 3-year old boy (Toby), who is worried he is underweight.
 In this video Paula uses the UK Growth Chart Boys 2-18 years to explain Toby’s height, weight and how this converts to BMI.

 In video 2, Paula is talking to the father of a 4-year old girl (Chloe).
-Paula uses the UK Growth Chart Girls 2-18 years to explain Chloe’s height and weight, but moves straight to the BMI chart for children aged 2-20 years to explain Chloe’s BMI (because Chloe is overweight, both visually and from the fact her weight centile is a lot higher than her height centile).
+Paula uses the UK Growth Chart Girls 2-18 years to explain Chloe’s height and weight, but moves straight to the BMI chart for children aged 2-20 years to explain Chloe’s BMI (because Chloe has overweight, both visually and from the fact her weight centile is a lot higher than her height centile).

-Figure 2 and figure 3 show how it would show on the charts if Chloe (video 2) were to maintain her weight while she continues to grow along the height centiles.
+Figure 2 and figure 3 show how it would look on the charts if Chloe (video 2) were to maintain her weight while she continues to grow along the height centiles.
 Figure 2 shows the height and weight chart, and figure 3 shows the BMI chart.
 It can be seen that over a period of 18 months Chloe’s weight drops from > 98th centile to between the 75th and 91st centile.
 This brings her BMI down from 20.9kg/m2 to 17.1kg/m2, and her BMI centile from >99.6th centile (severely obese) to < 91st centile (healthy).

-Identifying unhealthy weight in pre-school children
+Assessing weight in young children

 Start the quiz